Safety Performance Portal - December 2014

 Please note: The incident data shown represents a single point in time.
-As new information becomes available, the incident record is updated and may change certain aspects of the incident record including whether the incident remains reportable under the applicable regulations.
+As investigations are completed for open incidents, or as new information becomes available, the incident record is updated and may change certain aspects of the incident record including whether the incident remains reportable under the applicable regulations.
 Accordingly, the incident data shown is subject to change.

 Your comments on the information presented on the Safety and Environmental Performance Dashboard are important to us.
 Please send any feedback on the content of this page to: email@example.com.
 For inquiries, reports or requests on this content, please refer to the NEB’s Contact Us page.